Sergey-sirius/blog/content/blog/metro-math/post.md

 [//]: # (https://www.washingtonpost.com/graphics/local/metro-closures/img/WMATAa10506-promo.jpg)

+(
+*Update 8/28/16 11pm*: the plots and code have been updated after reddit user /u/Grimace06 caught an oversight.
+I had neglected to account for train directionality in computing headways and wait times.
+)

 For those unfamiliar, Metro is how the Washington Metropolitan Area Transit Authority ([WMATA](https://beta.wmata.com/)) is commonly referred to.
 It is the transit authority for the Washington, DC region and operates Metrorail, Metrobus, and MetroAccess, the first of which is the topic of this post.
 Back in mid-July [WMATA released a new API](http://www.wmata.com/about_metro/news/PressReleaseDetail.cfm?ReleaseID=6136) giving real-time train position information.